Cool Like You

-Cool Like You is the second studio album by English indie pop band Blossoms.
+Cool Like You is the second studio album by the English indie pop band Blossoms.
 It was released in the United Kingdom on 27 April 2018, by Virgin EMI Records.
 The album was produced by James Skelly and Rich Turvey.
 It peaked at number 4 on the UK Albums Chart, and at number 1 on the Official Vinyl Albums Chart and it received a silver certification in the United Kingdom in 2019 and a gold certification in 2022.